-We have set annual targets against this for many years with our 2020 goal of reducing the average number of calories per 250ml serve by 20%.
+We have set annual targets against this for many years with a 2025 target of fewer than 30 calories per 250ml serve.

 At Britvic we are taking proactive steps to reduce the environmental impact of plastic packaging and future-proofing ‘beyond plastic’.
 With the growth in packaging has come an unintended consequence, packaging waste.
 More needs to be done about it and as an industry leader, we play a crucial role in dealing with this issue.
 We are a trusted partner to our customers through our engagement and commitment to finding the packaging solutions as we aim to create a world where great packaging never becomes waste, and work towards creating a circular economy.
 We also work in close collaboration with our industry peers, government and the waste management sectors to improve infrastructure and systems to promote better material recovery, and as part of this we advocate for an industry run Deposit Return Scheme.

 We are working on solutions that go ‘Beyond the Bottle’, by delivering drinks via innovative tap and dispense technology, so that consumers can reuse and refill their own bottles and reduce plastic waste.

 It is our intent that all PET plastic bottles in Great Britain will be made from 100% recycled plastic by the end of 2022 – surpassing our previous target of 50% recycled plastic by 2025.
 To achieve this, Britvic provided £5m of investment support for the construction of new rPET manufacturing facilities at Esterform's site in North Yorkshire in the UK, to secure a long-term supply of UK sourced recycled plastic.